 “Energy-intensive firms, especially those in trade-exposed sectors (that cannot easily pass on higher energy costs in product prices), labor groups, and regions that depend on energy production are often the most forceful opponents of carbon taxation,” it said.

-In 1991, Sweden successfully introduced a carbon tax of $28 per ton.
-It is now up to $127 per ton.
+In 1991, Sweden successfully introduced a carbon tax of US$28 per ton.
+It is now up to US$127 per ton.
 But Sweden accompanied it with lower initial rates for some industries and an income tax cut to help low-to-middle-income households.

-In 2018, violent demonstrations in Paris and other French cities made France’s President Emmanuel Macron backtrack on a carbon tax of $50 per ton that he introduced to protect the environment.
+In 2018, violent demonstrations in Paris and other French cities made France’s President Emmanuel Macron backtrack on a carbon tax of US$50 per ton that he introduced to protect the environment.

 The IMF report said some of Sweden’s success came along because “businesses and other stakeholders were involved in the decision-making process through public consultations.”